wordswords/dotfiles/README.md

 2. `issues` to show open issues allocated to you.
 3. `board` to show the current JIRA board.

+## Printing (on Ubuntu)

+I have setup my laserject to print from the commandline via CUPS.
+This is useful when printing out shopping lists etc, quickly.

+1. `lp <file>` to print the file.
+2. `echo bla | lp --` to print the pipe.

 ## External Scripts

 I have written a few helper scripts in ~/.dotfiles/bin